• Home

 Small-batch Buckeye Brownie Cookies

-This recipe for six rich and amazing Buckeye Brownie Cookies starts with a fudgy chocolate cookie base, gets a sweet peanut butter center, and is topped with melted chocolate.
+These rich and amazing Buckeye Brownie Cookies have a fudgy chocolate cookie base, sweet peanut butter center, and are topped with melted chocolate.

 Ingredients